duckduckgo/android-search-and-stories/CONTRIBUTING.md

 # Contributing

-Thanks for helping us make DuckDuckGo for Android!
-DuckDuckHack has been a great success and so we've taken the steps necessary to open sourcing our apps.

-* If **you are a developer**, you're in the right place!
-* If **you are not a developer**, there is still a lot you can do at our [ideas site](http://ideas.duckduckhack.com/) like suggest and comment on prospective features and ideas.
-* Both of these roles are very valuable and will help direct community efforts.

-* All developers should make sure to have a [GitHub account](https://github.com/signup/free)
+We are excited that you want to help make DuckDuckGo Search & Stories better!

 * If there isn't already an open issue that describes your bug or feature, submit one.
-  * If you're submitting a bug, please describe a way we can reproduce the issue(s).
+  * If you're submitting a bug, please describe a way we can reproduce the problem.
-  * Be sure to add the version you're experiencing the issue on.
+  * Be sure to add the affected versions.
-  * If you're submitting a feature (cool!), make sure you contact us before you do any work to ensure that you aren't duplicating efforts and that your changes are aligned with the goal of the app.
+  * If you're submitting a feature (cool!), make sure you contact us beforehand so that you aren't duplicating effort.

 * Some of the best features of DuckDuckGo came from the community; so stay in touch!